Blunk-electronic/ET/doc/schematic.rst

 #.
-Showing and finding devices and units:
+Showing and Finding Devices and Units:

 	- To show a device:

 	|VNS| h d

-	- To find the first unit of device, use this command:
+	To locate the first unit of a device, use this command:

 	.. code-block::